 - Developing maths skills across the curriculum, for example creating and interpreting graphs in science, working with temperatures in geography and using number lines in history.

-As a school, we are currently taking a ‘mastery approach’ towards mathematics teaching.
+As a school, we use a ‘mastery approach’ towards mathematics teaching.
 Supported by the NCETM – Developing Mastery in Mathematics Document (2014), we ensure that: